Exploring the Pigeons Nesting Habits

 The most common names for this bird are Pigeons, Rock Doves, and European Rock Doves.

-While some consider these birds to be a nuisance leading to a plethora of pigeon deterrents and control products others, like myself, find them special.
+While some consider these birds to be a nuisance leading to a plethora of pigeon deterrent and control products, others, like myself, find them special.

 You see, Pigeons are what sparked my initial interest in birds.

-In this post we'll discuss the pigeons unique nesting habits, diet, egg laying, mating rituals and more.
+In this post I'll discuss the pigeons unique nesting habits, diet, egg laying, mating rituals and more.

 So join me as we discover the world of the so-called, Common Pigeon.